wjzhengsh/blockchain/howto/peer_operate_icp.md

 # Operating peers in {{site.data.keyword.cloud_notm}} Private with a multi-cloud network
 {: #icp-peer-operate}

-After you set up an {{site.data.keyword.blockchainfull}} Platform on {{site.data.keyword.cloud_notm}} Private peer, you need to complete several operational steps before your peer can issue transactions to query and invoke the ledger of the blockchain network.
+After you set up an {{site.data.keyword.blockchainfull}} Platform for {{site.data.keyword.cloud_notm}} Private peer, you need to complete several operational steps before your peer can issue transactions to query and invoke the ledger of the blockchain network.
 The steps include adding your organization to a channel, joining your peer to the channel, installing chaincode on your peer, instantiating chaincode on the channel, and connecting applications to your peer.
 If you want to connect your peer to a Starter Plan or Enterprise Plan network, see [Operating peers on {{site.data.keyword.cloud_notm}} Private with Starter Plan or Enterprise Plan](/docs/services/blockchain/howto/peer_operate_ibp.html#ibp-peer-operate).
 {:shortdesc}

 You need to complete a few prerequisite steps from your {{site.data.keyword.cloud_notm}} Private cluster to operate your peer.